daniyalk26/bind/README.md

    This will start:
    - Backend API on `http://localhost:8000`
    - Frontend on `http://localhost:5173`

-   - PostgreSQL database on `localhost:5432`
+- **To access the database, I used Datagrip to view the database after establishing connection using: